-With short road trips and picnicking back on the cards for Queenslanders, we’re all feeling more at ease about exploring our own backyard again.
-While the borders remain closed and we’re still confined to 150km of home for now, if you’re looking for somewhere new to explore that isn’t Tamborine Mountain or our miles of coastline, a day trip to Currumbin Valley could be right up your alley.
+With the border restrictions loosening up slightly for Queenslanders, we’re all feeling more at ease about exploring our own backyard again.
+So if you’re looking for somewhere new to explore that isn’t Tamborine Mountain or our miles of coastline, a day trip to Currumbin Valley could be right up your alley.

 From walks and hikes to tasty eats and vintage shopping, here are all the best things to do on a day trip to Currumbin Valley.